As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Holes in rocks are usually a sign of rock weaknesses.
 Softer minerals and rock strata can be destroyed much faster than the harder ones.
 In most cases, holes are the result of weathering and erosion.
 Such volcanic rocks like pumice and scoria receive their holes during the solidification of lava.

-Different processes are responsible for holes formation.
+Different processes are responsible for hole formation.
 Holes are mostly indicators of rock weaknesses.
 However, sometimes holes are formed at the same time as a rock.

 What Causes Holes in Rocks

-It’s not correct to put just one mechanism of holes formation on all types of rocks.
+It’s not correct to put just one mechanism of hole formation on all types of rocks.
 Holes can be formed simultaneously with rock or millions of years later.
-Different types of rock undergo different mechanisms of holes formation.
+Different types of rock undergo different mechanisms of hole formation.